pablo-abc/felte/packages/site/markdown/docs/en/latest/default-data.md

 });
 ```

-Note that if you set a value for a "controlled" input, Felte will override it with whatever value it deems appropriate from the input itself.
+> **NOTE**: If you set a value for a "controlled" input, Felte will override it with whatever value it deems appropriate from the input itself.
 But the `initialValues` property can be useful to have an initial shape for the `data` store before the form element loads.